hapax/hapax.github.io/assets/dice.md

 flip barrier, which will clearly depend on how much rotational kinetic energy it has to begin with.

-Before we delve into the fine print, we note that of course, this argument fails when the flip barrier is uniform, and hence
+Of course, this argument fails when the flip barrier is uniform, and

 $$
 \Delta h_i = d_i(1 - \cos\beta_i)